tscheepers/CompVec/README.md

 In our analysis, we evaluate original as well as tuned embeddings using existing word similarity and sentence embedding evaluation methods.
 But aside from these evaluation measures used in related we also evaluate using a novel ranking method which uses a dictionary based dataset of lemmas and definitions from WordNet.
 Dictionary definitions are inherently compositional and this makes them very suitable for such an evaluation method.
 In contrast to other evaluation methods, ours is not invariant to the magnitude of the embedding vector—which we show is essential for composition.
 We consider this new evaluation method to be a key contribution.

-- CompVec NN, a ball tree nearest neightbour ranking approach using a held out set from wordnet to deterine the compositional power of the embeddings.
+- [CompVecEval](src/evaluate/nn.py), a ball tree nearest neightbour ranking approach using a held out set from wordnet to deterine the compositional power of the embeddings.
 This is a method we developed ourselves and is not invariant to the embeddingvector's mangitude.
 Our method also takes the many-to-many lemma definition relationships in wordnet into account.
-- SentEval, sentence evaluation against various tasks and dataset.
+- [SentEval](src/evaluate/senteval.py), sentence evaluation against various tasks and dataset.
-- WordSim, word vector evaluation against various word similairty dataset.
+- [WordSim](src/evaluate/wordsim.py), word vector evaluation against various word similairty dataset.

 License (MIT)